vinlok/vinlok.github.io/_posts/linux/2020-01-01-Linux-interrupts-handlers.md

 2. The device driver author decides what goes in top halve and what in bottom.

 3. The bottom halves can be implemented in 3 ways:
-    - Softirqs: Used for block device and network devices.
+    - Softirqs: These are used for time critical component: Used only for block device and network devices.
     - Tasklets: They are implemented on top of softirg
     - Workqueues: Kernel threads.

-4. Bottom halves run with interrupts.
+4. Bottom halves run with interrupts and when the kernel is executing the bottom half it is said to be in interrupt context.

 # Device drivers